model-checking/kani-verifier-blog/_posts/2022-09-22-internship-projects-2022-concrete-playback.md

 trace which includes the sequence of steps leading to the failed check.
 We often call this trace a counter-example.

-At the moment, the main tool for proof debugging in Kani is [`cbmc-viewer`](https://github.com/model-checking/cbmc-viewer). `cbmc-viewer` is an open-source tool that scans different formats of CBMC traces and produces a browsable HTML report based on that output.
+Until now, the main tool for proof debugging in Kani was [`cbmc-viewer`](https://github.com/model-checking/cbmc-viewer). `cbmc-viewer` is an open-source tool that scans different formats of CBMC traces and produces a browsable HTML report based on that output.
 Thanks to this tool, the trace can